EnjoyBacon7/cbFiles/README.md

 ### Behind the scenes

-This project is built with React and using react-bootstrap for UI components.
+This project is built with React and uses react-bootstrap for UI components.
 The backend is a simple Go server that stores files in a local directory.